duanwujie/debian-policy-chinese/policy/ch-sharedlibs.rst

 the Debian revision is recommended, since this allows backports of the shared library package using the normal backport versioning convention to satisfy the dependency.

+.. [#] An example of an "unreasonable" program is one that uses library interfaces that are documented as internal and unsupported.
+If the only programs or libraries affected by a change are "unreasonable" ones, other techniques, such as declaring ``Breaks`` relationships with affected packages or treating their usage of the library as bugs in those packages, may be appropriate instead of changing the SONAME.
+   However, the default approach is to change the SONAME for any change to the ABI that could break a program.

 .. _s-sharedlibs-symbols: